Time to Celebrate!

 Ramadan is a Muslim holy month associated with prayer, fasting, and charity, followed by a three-day festival: Eid al-Fitr.
 While Ramadan has passed this year, like Divali, schools often include it in their December roundup.

 When is it?
-Begins October 13, 2007; exact dates vary by region
+Exact dates vary by region

 Books to read: Celebrate Ramadan & Eid Al-Fitr, by Deborah Heiligman, is part of another terrific holiday series, Holidays Around the World.
 Ramadan, by Suhaib Hamid Ghazi, looks at the holy month from the viewpoint of one child.